 Together with Northamptonshire Carers and Carers’ Voice Northamptonshire, we asked carers more about their experiences and needs through a survey, interviews and a consultation event.

-The findings showed that the impact on carers had been huge, with many working tirelessly and at breaking point, having to meet the physical and emotional needs of those they care for without much support from others or respite.
-The report also highlights the support carers need, both during the pandemic and longer term.
+We heard that the impact of the pandemic on carers was huge, with many working tirelessly and at breaking point, having to do more to meet the physical and emotional needs of those they care for without much support from others or respite.
+Whilst some have been able to access online support others have felt alone or isolated.

 Response to the findings from Northamptonshire Carers

 Coronavirus has impacted everyone in Northamptonshire and beyond.
 For unpaid carers and young carers though, this impact is twofold: not just are they concerned about their own health, wellbeing and in many instances finance but they are also having to consider the person they care for.
 Our Carers Support Line received many calls from carers who had very complex, risky or worrying challenges.
 For example, carers who had to juggle working with caring for a loved-one who was clinically vulnerable – if they themselves were vulnerable then their employer would have let them shield from home, but this was not possible to protect the cared-for person.
 Carers of people with dementia called us in crisis after respite and day care was cancelled or felt nervous about care workers visiting their home when there were concerns about PPE supplies.
 Parent carers and young carers were disproportionately affected when schools were closed and even when reopened, we spoke to many who were anxious due to health conditions within the family.